solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 ## Upgrade Azure Database for MySQL versions

-Some times just upgrading versions maybe the answer.
+Sometimes just upgrading versions maybe the answer.
 Upgrading from Azure Database for MySQL 5.6 to 5.7 can offer significant performance improvements.
 Learn from the [Minecraft migration] team's experience.

 TODO -
 https://wemakewaves.medium.com/migrating-our-php-applications-to-docker-without-sacrificing-performance-1a69d81dcafb
-\# Server Parameters
+## Server Parameters

 MySQL server parameters allow database architects and developers to optimize the MySQL engine for their specific application workloads.